jitsi/handbook/docs/dev-guide/contributing.md

 title: Contributing Guidelines
 ---

-# How to Contribute 🤝
+# 🤝 How to Contribute
-We greatly appreciate your willingness to contribute.
-Before you start working however, please take a moment to read and follow this brief guide.
+We greatly appreciate your willingness to contribute ❤️ Before you start working however, please take a moment to read and follow this brief guide.

-# Reporting Issues and Asking Questions 💭
+# 📥 Reporting Issues and Asking Questions

-We prefer issues to be discussed first in the [community forum](https://community.jitsi.org/) and when confirmed, then an issue can be opened in the [issue tracker](https://github.com/jitsi/jitsi-meet/issues).
+- We prefer issues to be discussed first in the [community forum](https://community.jitsi.org/) and when confirmed, then an issue can be opened in the [issue tracker](https://github.com/jitsi/jitsi-meet/issues).

-Feel free to report ***any bugs, ask for new features or anything else*** you need help with.
+- Feel free to report ***any bugs, ask for new features or anything else*** you need help with.
 When opening an issue, please provide as much information as possible.

+- Please ask any general and implementation specific questions on the [community forum](https://community.jitsi.org/) for support.

+### 🪲 Bug Reports and Other Issues

 For bugs please follow these steps: